mclarke/php-oauth-client/README.md

     $api->setStorage(new PdoStorage($db));

 See the PHP PDO documentation on how to specify other databases.

+Please note that if you use SQLite, please note that the *directory* you write the file to needs to be writable to the web server as well!